TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearIndependence.md

 Assume $T$ is linearly independent and $S\subseteq T$.
 Additionally assume, without loss of generality that $T=S\cup\left\lbrace\mathbf{w}_{1},\ldots,\mathbf{w}_{m}\right\rbrace$ for some vectors $\mathbf{w}_{1},\ldots,\mathbf{w}_{m}$.

-If we assume $S$ is linearly dependent, then ii. above gives that $T$ should also be linearly dependent, which contradicts our assumption that $T$ is linearly indepedent.
+If we assume $S$ is linearly dependent, then ii. above gives that $T$ should also be linearly dependent, which contradicts our assumption that $T$ is linearly independent.
 Therefore, $S$ must be linearly independent.

 </li>
 </ol>